Privacy Notice for Employees, Workers and Contractors

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your working relationship with us.

 Under certain circumstances, by law you have the right to:

 - Request access to your personal information (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it.

 - Request correction of the personal information that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected.

 - Request erasure of your personal information.
 This enables you to ask us to delete or remove personal information where there is no good reason for us continuing to process it.
 You also have the right to ask us to delete or remove your personal information where you have exercised your right to object to processing (see below).

-- Object to processing of your personal information where we are relying on a legitimate interest (or those of a third party) and there is something about your situation which makes you want to object to processing on this ground.
+- Object to processing of your personal information where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
 You also have the right to object where we are processing your personal information for direct marketing purposes.

-- Request the restriction of processing of your personal information.
-This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it.
+- Request the restriction of processing your personal information.
+This enables you to ask us to suspend the processing of personal information about you, for example, if you want us to establish its accuracy or the reason for processing it.

 - Request the transfer of your personal information to another party.